-Mopho x4 has several inputs and outputs on its back panel.
+Mopho has several inputs and outputs on its back panel.

-Power Input - Connect the power supply included with your Mopho x4.
-The power supply comes with different AC adaptors that enable it to work almost anywhere in the world.
-If for whatever reason you need to use a different supply, it must match the specifications printed on the back panel.
+Power Input - Connect the power supply included with your Mopho.
+The power supply comes with different AC adaptor prongs that enable it to work almost anywhere in the world.
+If for whatever reason you need to use a different supply, it must match the specifications printed on the front panel.

-USB-Mopho x4 transmits and receives MIDI data via this standard, Type B, USB receptacle.
-See Using USB on page 35 for more information.
+USB-Mopho transmits and receives MIDI data via this standard, Type B, USB receptacle.
+See Using USB on page 36 for more information.